Caring for someone living with dementia

 The following organisations provide free counselling services:

-- Carer Gateway provides counselling specifically for carers.
-Counsellors are available over the phone from 8am to 6pm, weekdays.
+- Carer Gateway provides counselling specifically for carers, either in-person or over the phone.

 - Dementia Australia provides individual and family counselling for both carers and people living with dementia.